duncanrtennant/hello-ci-cd/README.md

-Created by Duncan Tennant with heavy use of UV and in-class resources CS188
+Created by Duncan Tennant with heavy use of UV and in-class resources <br>
+CS188 <br>
-Professor Valpey
+Professor Valpey <br>
 2025